Stupid Girls

 "Stupid Girls" is a song recorded by American singer Pink from her fourth studio album I'm Not Dead (2006).
 It was released in February 2006 as the first single from her third studio album on LaFace Records.
 The song marked Pink's return to LaFace Records under Zomba Label Group via Sony BMG, after Arista Records consolidated LaFace's operations into its own in mid-2001.
 "Stupid Girls" was written by Pink, Billy Mann, Niklas Olovson, and Robin Mortensen Lynch.
 Mann and MachoPsycho both produced the track.
 The song introduces a more provocative, feminist, and explicit side of Pink.
 Lyrically, it condemns sexism and encourages intelligence in women.

+A music video was filmed in December 2005 and premiered on MTV's Overdrive on January 26, 2006.
+It features Pink in a variety of roles, both as an angel and a demon, a variety of celebrities, a random woman getting plastic surgery, a lady with a purging disorder, and others.
 The song was well received by critics for its sound, its lyrical content, and that it was "sexy".
-Due to the lyrical content, Zomba Label Group (a division of Sony BMG) was reluctant to release the song as the first single, until finally the officials saw the music video for the song and decided to release the music video first before soliciting the track to radio markets.
+Due to the lyrical content, Zomba Label Group (a division of Sony BMG) was reluctant to release the song as the first single and decided to release the music video first before soliciting the track to radio markets.
 According to Zomba, over eight million people downloaded the video immediately after it was available online, but also "went online to download the audio from the video in order to get it on radio".

-The song was also responsible for reviving her popularity, following her decline between 2003 and 2005, reaching the top 10 in 15 countries, including the United Kingdom, New Zealand, Australia, Canada, and throughout Europe.
-The song was a moderate success in the United States, reaching number 13 and entering the top 40 on its component charts.
-A music video was filmed and premiered on MTV's Overdrive in January 2006.
-It features Pink as a variety of roles, both as an angel and a demon, variety of celebrities, a random woman getting plastic surgery, a lady with a purging disorder, and others.
+The song reached the top 10 in 15 countries, including the United Kingdom, New Zealand, Australia, Canada, and throughout Europe.
+In the United States, the song peaked at number 13.
 The song earned Pink a nomination for Best Female Pop Vocal Performance at the 2007 Grammy Awards.